Home › Forums › Templates › HTML-CSS Templates › 404 Template – Page Not Found › What are 404 errors?

 Before uploading all your folders to host, make sure your resources directories are having at least basic protection from denying access of the directory from browser.

-A pretty good example is using .htaccess file, article posted on blog at this link.
+A pretty good example is using .htaccess file, article posted on blog at this link.// update

 Searching for some inspiration?